KottenAlin/OutOfAmo/README.md

 - The rocket in map 2 can go through buildings.
 - You can get stuck in the wheat in scene 3 due to collider issues.
 We have plans to change the wheat textures all together but we haven't had the time yet.
 - In the first map you can cheat falldamage by hugging the walls of buildings.
+- Falldamage is also illocial as it deals a lot of damage sometimes but less sometimes even though you fall less.
+(Map 2 staircase to replicate.)
 - Palm starts walking before shooting sniper
 - Police can shoot through walls.
 - Sound issues.
 Sometimes you can't here sounds at all.
 And some sounds like arresting sound plays at the start of a map
 -   JFK drives in circles sometimes.
 (Viggo says it's due to colliders.)
 -   Change location of signs in map 2 as many miss the first sign which says Weapon ahead.
 -   You can slide past the arresting police in map 3 which confuses the player of why they got arrested.
+-   Tutorial buttons move strangly.

 ## Tools and Sources